Eastern bluebird: Conservation

-Eastern Bluebirds thrived in the 1700s and 1800s.
+Eastern bluebirds thrived in the 1700s and 1800s.
 This flourishing is thought to be connected with the activity of settlers.
 Clearing forests made new habitat available for bluebirds and nesting sites were created in the increasing numbers of apple orchards and in wooden fence posts that eventually rotted.
 It is believed that bluebirds were most abundant around 1900.
 However, increasing competition with the invasive species of European starlings (Sturnus vulgaris) and house sparrows (Passer domesticus) along with loss of farmland began to take a toll on bluebird populations.
 Along with these, pesticides and scarcity of food during winter compounded to cause the number of bluebirds to fall.
 A definite drop has been shown to have occurred between 1938 and the late 1970s.

 Conservation efforts are seen as early as 1934 when Thomas Musselman created the first bluebird trail by setting up rows of bluebird houses along roads.
 Also in the 1930s, William Duncan created a bluebird house design and educated others about these birds.
 In 1964, The National Association for Protection and Propagation of the Purple Martin and Bluebirds of America was founded.
 After it went out of existence, the Nature Society kept up with conservation work.
 Lawrence Zeleny's 1976 book, The Bluebird: How You Can Help Its Fight For Survival, and a National Geographic article he wrote helped make the plight of these birds well known.
 In 1978, the North American Bluebird Society was founded.

 If the Bermuda population of bluebirds is considered the product of natural colonization, it has also become highly endangered.
 Early settlers described individual flocks numbering over 50 birds each flying across the islands, but in the present only 500 individuals are thought to remain.
 The near-extinction of Bermuda cedar (Juniperus bermudiana) forest in the 1940s and 1950s wiped out the majority of natural nesting habitat for bluebirds, leaving it almost completely dependent on artificial nest boxes for breeding.
 Introduced starlings and house sparrows evict bluebirds from their nests, and introduced great kiskadees (Pitangus sulphuratus) feed on juvenile birds.
 They are also threatened by feral cats and pesticides.

 In culture

 Bluebirds were popular with early American colonists and associated with the coming of spring.
 They were referred to as the 'blue robin' because of their resemblance to the European robin.
 Bluebirds have been mentioned in the works of many writers including Thoreau's writings, Robert Frost's "The Last Word of a Bluebird (as told to a child)", the "Over the Rainbow" song from The Wizard of Oz, the song "Zip-A-Dee-Doo-Dah" ("Mister Bluebird's on my shoulder") from Disney's Song of the South, and John Burrough's "The Bluebird".
 Lawrence Zeleny said that bluebirds represent joy to Americans.

+The eastern bluebird is featured prominently on the current obverse of the Bermudian $2 bill.